 Airbnb offers the opportunity for you to serve all types of guests, which means that they all have different needs.
 Sometimes there are guests who you secretly wish had never booked a stay at your property.
 They are demanding and have endless requests.
 In other cases, there are those guests who make genuine requests for amenities that you probably should’ve have considered sooner but didn’t think of.
 But, hey, this is a short-term rental business.

-As an Airbnb host, it is your job to anticipate your guests’ needs and try to accommodate them, if they are reasonable.
-However, don’t feel obligated to simply give in to your guests when you feel that you’ve already done enough.
+As a host, it is your job to anticipate needs of your Airbnb guest and try to accommodate them, if they are reasonable.
+However, don’t feel obligated to simply give in to your guest when you feel that you’ve already done enough.

 Read the following tips to learn how to resolve common Airbnb guest demands before they arise while also setting boundaries for your Airbnb business.

-This is probably the most common issue that Airbnb hosts struggle with: guests want to come later or leave earlier.
+This is probably the most common issue that hosts struggle with: Airbnb guest wants to come later or leave earlier.
 Although you might feel pressured to simply accommodate them, it can create major problems if your property is booked back to back.
-If you have a window of time between Airbnb guests and you believe you can get the cleaning done on-time, allow your guests to stay for up to 2 additional hours.
+If you have a window of time between guests and you believe you can get the cleaning done on-time, allow your guest to stay for up to 2 additional hours.
 Beyond that, guests should pay for the additional time.
 Just make it a common rule.
 Don’t feel bad about charging them for it either.

-You can also give them the option to leave their belongings at the property while the cleaning service is preparing your property for your next guests.
+You can also give them the option to leave their belongings at the property while the cleaning service is preparing your property for your next Airbnb guest.
 This might help some guests as well, especially long distance travelers.

 If you have an extra bed, make it available to your guests.
 But you might want to consider charging an additional fee for this.
-If you don’t have an additional bed and your guests frequently ask for one, you might want to think of getting an inflatable bed.
+If you don’t have an additional bed and your Airbnb guest frequently asks for one, you might want to think of getting an inflatable bed.
 However, make sure that you’ve agreed on the additional bed before your guests arrive.

-Airbnb guests often ask to be called directly or request your personal email address.
+Airbnb guest often asks to be called directly or requests your personal email address.
 There is a reason why Airbnb recommends that you don’t communicate outside of the Airbnb platform.
 Keeping your communications strictly on Airbnb keeps you safe.
 Instead, explain to them in a friendly manner why you can’t discuss anything outside of the Airbnb platform as soon as they request it.

-There are guest that travel with their pets.
+There are guests that travel with their pets.
 This option should be discussed with you in advance for sure.
 You’ve got to have a clear pet policy in your listing.
-If you do allow pets on your property, make sure that you have the amenities that your guests will need to care for their pets.
+If you do allow pets on your property, make sure that you have the amenities that your Airbnb guest will need to care for his pet.
 Do not hesitate to list them in your property description as well.

 Families with children have special needs that single travelers don’t.
 If you want to ensure that a family enjoys a pleasant and safe stay at your property, make sure that you have the proper amenities for children.